-FOREX-Dollar holds its ground as selloff drags down Aussie, Bitcoin
+FOREX-Dollar holds its ground as selloff drags down Aussie, bitcoin

 Investor sentiment has soured in recent days due to weaker economic data, rampant inflation and concerns over the pace of U.S. Federal Reserve policy tightening.

-Stock markets in Europe opened lower in morning trading on Friday, following the trend set in Asia and on Wall Street overnight.
+Stock markets dropped in Europe on Friday, following the trend set in Asia and on Wall Street overnight.

 Currencies seen as riskier bets including the Australian and New Zealand dollars lost ground, while those seen as safe havens such as the Japanese yen and Swiss franc strengthened.